stuartjnelson/northern-badger-11ty-blog/articles/upgrading-11ty-handlebars-blog-from-2020.md

 Updating an outdated website can be a daunting task.
 Join me on my journey as I revive my blog, powered by [11ty](https://www.11ty.dev/), [Handlebars](https://handlebarsjs.com/), [GitHub Codespaces](https://github.com/features/codespaces), and more.

-## The problems I wanted to solve ❓
+## The problems

-1. I wanted to get back into blogging using my 11ty blog.
+1. To get back into blogging using my 11ty blog.
 The repository was not set up on my laptop.
 Once it was set up, I wanted adding a blog post to be as simple as creating a new Markdown file, merging the GitHub PR, and letting Netlify take care of the rest.

-2. I also wanted to build in the open, transitioning the repository from private to public, and sharing my "roadmap."
+2. To build in the open, transitioning the repository from private to public, and sharing my "roadmap."

 3. I aimed to make small improvements to the UI and codebase as I came across them.

-## Can't run the repo my laptop won't run VSCode because it's too old ❓
+## Unable to run the site: my laptop can't run VSCode due to its age

 My personal laptop is a 15" 2017 MacBook Pro.
 It's still a great device, but I've been lazy about keeping the operating system updated.
 When I cloned down the repository, I found that I could no longer run VSCode.
-I didn't want to go through the hassle of updating the OS, as that would mean backups, time, and the potential for things to go wrong.
-I wanted to keep things as simple as possible.
+I wanted to avoid the hassle of updating the OS, which would require backups, an uncertain amount of time, and the risk of complications.
+My goal was to keep things as simple as possible.

-I noticed there was a new feature (well, it was [released in 2021](https://azure.microsoft.com/en-gb/updates/general-availability-github-codespaces/#:~:text=Published%20date%3A%20August%2011%2C%202021,Studio%20Code%2C%20or%20using%20SSH.), but I just wasn't aware of it...) that allowed me to run the repository in a [GitHub Codespace](https://github.com/features/codespaces).
-GitHub's virtual dev environment lets you work on and run a repository in the cloud.
+I noticed there was a new feature (well, it was [released in 2021](https://azure.microsoft.com/en-gb/updates/general-availability-github-codespaces/#:~:text=Published%20date%3A%20August%2011%2C%202021,Studio%20Code%2C%20or%20using%20SSH.), but I just wasn't aware of it...) that allows you to run repositories in a [GitHub Codespace](https://github.com/features/codespaces).
+This is GitHub's virtual development environment enables you to work on and run a repository directly in the cloud.
 IT'S AMAZING.
 One of those times where a tool really is as easy as it claims.

 ## Updating dependencies that are 4 years out of date ❓